awesto/django-shop/README.md

 Running the demo projects
 =========================

-To get a first impression on **djangoSHOP**, try out the three full working demo projects.
+To get a first impression on **django-SHOP**, try out the three full working demo projects.

 And remember, I'm always happy to get some feedback on how it works elsewhere.